the-turing-way/the-turing-way/book/website/ethical-research/cultural-change/cc-examples.md

 However, the blog post, particulary the pyramid diagram, has drawn criticism for presenting a perspective that focuses too much on technology as a solution.
 This is compounded by the use of communities in the second tier of the strategy, after infrastructure has been built, as a mechanism to solely adopt changes built or agreed elsewhere.
 Some parties have a different opinion, and believe that communities themselves should be identifying and driving the infrastructure changes, rather than the other way around.
-Regardless, this is an alternative model of cultural change which addressing the impact of wider forces affecting attempts to shift norms.
+Regardless, this is an alternative model of cultural change which seeks to address the impact of wider forces affecting attempts to shift norms.